 One such research concludes that,

-“Research suggests that curcumin can help in the management of oxidative and inflammatory conditions, metabolic syndrome, arthritis, anxiety, and hyperlipidemia.
+“Curcumin can help in the management of oxidative and inflammatory conditions, metabolic syndrome, arthritis, anxiety, and hyperlipidemia.
 It may also help in the management of exercise-induced inflammation and muscle soreness, thus enhancing recovery and subsequent performance in active people.
 Besides, a relatively low dose can provide health benefits for people that do not have diagnosed health conditions.”

 “Combine Pepper with Turmeric To Maximise BenefitsFurthermore, combining turmeric with black pepper enables better absorption of curcumin in the body.
 Since black pepper is another readily available spice, you can try to use it together whenever possible to reap the maximum benefits.